If you are the family member of someone who dies without leaving a will you need to know what to do with their estate.

-- uncles and aunts of the half blood and then their children, grandchildren and great-grandchildren
+- uncles and aunts of the half blood and then their children, grandchildren and great-grandchildren; and

 Divorced spouses, cohabitants or step children (unless adopted) have no rights in the intestate’s estate.
 However, such persons may make a claim against the estate under the Inheritance (Provision for Family and Dependants) Act 1975 if they do not receive adequate financial provision from the deceased’s estate.
-If you want further information about such claims then please contact our Contentious Probate and Trusts Team on +44(0)20 8394 6549.
+If you want further information about such claims then please contact our Contentious Probate and Trusts Team.

 The deadlines referred to in this guide are summarized below, together with some additional important dates which may be relevant in some cases: